kubeflow/spark-operator/docs/quick-start-guide.md

 ## Enable Metric Exporting to Prometheus

 The operator exposes a set of metrics via the metric endpoint to be scraped by `Prometheus`.
 The Helm chart by default installs the operator with the additional flag to enable metrics (`-enable-metrics=true`) as well as other annotations used by Prometheus to scrape the metric endpoint.
+If `podMonitor.enable` is enabled, the helm chart will submit a pod monitor for the operator's pod.
 To install the operator  **without** metrics enabled, pass the appropriate flag during `helm install`:

 ```bash
 $ helm install my-release spark-operator/spark-operator --namespace spark-operator --set metrics.enable=false